Code-Institute-Submissions/milestone-project-1-done-london/README.md

 #### This project is the best way to help them achieve these things because:

 * It provides a simple, positive UX.
-* It displays the brands product range and story in a clear, concise format
+* It displays the brands product range and story in a clear, concise format.
 * It provides multiple routes to contact the brand depending on the preferences of the user.
 * It provides an easy way to join the companies mailing list to stay up to date with company news and developments.
 * This website: